 Students at West Melton School have many opportunities to develop their leadership skills through a variety of roles and responsibilities.
 Check out the information on this page for more information on each role

 The library at West Melton School is open Monday - Thursday at long plays and is a well-resourced learning centre.
 It is equipped with high interest and age appropriate material that is constantly evolving.
 There are five I-pads for all children to use during long plays and class library time.
 Recently some board games were purchased and these are proving to be popular.
-The Year 5/6 children are the librarians and this forms part of their school responsibilities.
-The Year 7/8 children are senior librarians and they help with the planning of themed events, helping the younger librarians and liaising with teachers and other library staff.
-We are constantly making changes to the library, so watch this space for some new and exciting developments happening in the near future.
+The Year 5 & 6 children are the librarians and this forms part of their school responsibilities.
+The Year 7 & 8 children are senior librarians and they help with the planning of themed events, helping the younger librarians and liaising with teachers and other library staff.

 At West Melton School the Year 5 - 8 students have the opportunity to become Peer Mediators.
 These students have regular meetings and support to learn the skills involved in being a mediator.
 Once trained they are able to assist children and teachers with minor conflict resolution in the playground.
 This is a great opportunity for children to grow their communication skills, both with other children and teachers.

 Students from our Year 6 - 8 classes, who travel on the school buses, have the option of undertaking the important role of School Bus Monitor.

 Bus monitors act as models for safe behaviour on the buses, and they remind other students of bus rules and expectations for appropriate behaviour.
 They report to the bus drivers and school staff any matters of concern.

 The PAL programme is adaptable and designed to suit the needs of our students.
 It gives senior students responsibility and an opportunity to be seen in a leadership role.
 At the same time, the programme helps to encourage students’ participation in sport and physical activity and contributes to their 60 minutes of physical activity a day.